Your GDPR Rights

 4. Right to Data Portability (Article 20)

-What it means: You have the right to receive your personal data in a structured, commonly used, machine-readable format.
+What it means: You have the right to receive your personal data in a structured, machine-readable format.

-Example: "Please provide all my scan data in CSV format so I can transfer it to another service."
+Example request: "Please provide all my scan data in CSV format."

 5. Right to Restriction of Processing (Article 18)